Xtact/xtact/README.md

-### AI for the masses: a simplified dynamically generated user input prompt optimization and enrichment system.
+### Context Is King™️👑: a simplified dynamically generated user input prompt optimization and enrichment system.
+Designed for mass adoption- capable of exemplar results.

 We are building a powerful algorithmic AI NLP prompt engineering system that intelligently taps the knowledge of the foundation model best suited in the area of user input.
 Users are greeted by a sleek and clean UI with dynamic features such as creative nudges, visual elements, and drag-and-drop features all working harmoniously as a guided meta-prompt optimization generation and recommendation system.